 What Should I Do if My Workers Compensation Claim is Denied?

 If your employer or your employer’s insurance provider has denied your claim, you have the right to contest the decision.
 You can file an appeal at the Florida Office of Judges of Compensation Claims.
-Our experienced workers’ compensation attorneys can help you appeal your claim.
+Our experienced Fort Lauderdale workers’ compensation lawyer can help you appeal your claim.
 We will use relevant evidence, including expert testimonies, witness statements, and medical records, to build a strong claim.
 Miami Lawyers 360 can also resolve your case through alternative dispute resolution mechanisms like arbitration and mediation.

 What Responsibility Does the Employee Have in Filing a Workers Comp Claim?